mark-watson/PythonAIBook/manuscript/Deep_Learning_The_Basics.md

         return self.network(x)
 ```

 The `forward` method defines how data flows through the network.
-PyTorch's autograd system automatically computes the gradients needed for backpropagation — we never need to write the backward pass manually.
+PyTorch's autograd system automatically computes the gradients needed for backpropagation, so we never need to write the backward pass manually.

 ### The Training Loop